 Even with some core commonalities of approaches to model tuning, practices can differ, such as the use of initial drift from initialized forecasts, the explicit use of the transient observed record for the historical period, or the use of the present-day radiative imbalance at the TOA as a tuning target rather than an equilibrated pre-industrial balance.
-The majority of CMIP6 modelling groups report that they do not tune their model for the observed trends during the historical period (23 out of 29), nor for equilibrium climate sensitivity (25 out of 29).
+The majority of CMIP6 modelling groups report that they do not tune their model for the observed trends during the historical period (23 out of 29 groups), nor for ECS (25 out of 29).
 ECS and TCR are thus emergent properties for a large majority of models.
-The effect of tuning on model skill and ensemble spread in CMIP6 is further discussed in Chapter 3, Section 3.3.
+The effect of tuning on model skill and ensemble spread in CMIP6 is further discussed in Section 3.3.

-From global to regional models
+From Global to Regional Models

-The need for accurate climate information at the regional scale is increasing (Chapter 10, Section 10.1).
+The need for accurate climate information at the regional scale is increasing (Section 10.1).
 High-resolution global climate models, such as those taking part in HighResMIP, provide more detailed information at the regional scale (Roberts et al., 2018).
 However, due to the large computational resources required by these models, only a limited number of simulations per model are available.
 In addition to CMIP global models, regional information can be derived using Regional Climate Models (RCMs) and downscaling techniques, presented in Chapter 10 and the Atlas.
-RCMs are dynamical models similar to GCMs that simulate a limited region and are forced with boudary conditions from a global simulation, often correcting for biases (Chapter 10, Section 10.3 and Cross-Chapter Box 10.2, Annex II).
-This approach allows the use of a higher resolution within the chosen domain, and thus better represent important drivers of regional climate such as mountain ranges, land management and urban effects.
-RCMs resolving atmospheric convection explicitly are now included in intercomparisons (Coppola et al., 2020) and used in Chapters 10, 11 and 12.
-Other approaches are also used to generate regional climate projections, such as statistical downscaling (Maraun and Widmann, 2018; Chapter 10, Section 10.3).
+RCMs are dynamical models, similar to GCMs, that simulate a limited region and are forced with boudary conditions from a global simulation, often correcting for biases (Section 10.3, Cross-Chapter Box 10.2 and Annex II).
+This approach allows the use of a higher resolution within the chosen domain, and thus better represents important drivers of regional climate such as mountain ranges, land management and urban effects.
+RCMs resolving atmospheric convection explicitly are now included in intercomparisons (Coppola et al., 2020) and are used in Chapters 10, 11 and 12.
+Other approaches, such as statistical downscaling, are also used to generate regional climate projections (Section 10.3; Maraun and Widmann, 2018).

-The number of climate centres or consortia that carry out global climate simulations and projections has grown from 11 in the first CMIP to 19 in CMIP5 and 28 for CMIP6 (see Section 1.5.4.2 and Annex II).
-Regional climate models participating in the Coordinated Regional Downscaling Experiment (CORDEX) are more diverse than the global ESMs (see Section 1.5.4.3 and Annex II) and engage an even wider international community (Figure 1.20).
+The number of climate centres or consortia that carry out global climate simulations and projections has grown from 11 in the first CMIP to 19 in CMIP5 and 28 for CMIP6 (Section 1.5.4.2 and Annex II).
+Regional climate models participating in the Coordinated Regional Downscaling Experiment (CORDEX) are more diverse than the global ESMs (Section 1.5.4.3 and Annex II) and engage an even wider international community (Figure 1.20).

 [START FIGURE 1.20 HERE]